 That means your kids probably weren’t born when it premiered and they might not have seen the movies or TV show.

-It’s a fun movie to watch on the airplane to Walt Disney World!
+Plus, it’s a fun movie to watch on the airplane to Walt Disney World!
 You can buy a copy here.

 GIVE YOURSELF TIME TO GET TO THE OHANA CHARACTER BREAKFAST